JeeWeetje/iot-workshop/Azure.md

     ![alt tag](img/azure-function-app-eventhubtrigger.png)

-8. At the bottom you have to fill in the name of the function.
+8. At the bottom you have to fill in the field 'Name your function'.
 Change `EventHubTriggerCSharp1` into `TechDaysEventHubTriggerFunction`
-9. In the file Event Hubname you will have to pass the *remembered* name of the Event Hub eg. `techdays42eh` *Note: in lower case.*
+9. In the field 'Event Hub name' you will have to pass the *remembered* name of the Event Hub eg. `techdays42eh` *Note: in lower case*
-10. The Event Hub connection can be entered by pressing the `new` link
+10. The 'Event Hub connection'field can be filled by pressing the `new` link
-11. In the new blade, press `Add a connection string`
+11. A blade with an empty list of connection strings will be shown.
+Press `Add a connection string`

     ![alt tag](img/azure-function-app-add-connectionstring.png)

-12. In a new blade, enter the connection name eg. `RootManageSharedAccessKey`.
+12. In a new blade, enter some name in the 'Connection name' field eg. `RootManageSharedAccessKey`.
 A green sign will be shown if the name is correct
-13. In the Connection string filed you will have to pass the *remembered* `Connection String-Primary Key` of the Event Hub namespace connection string.
+13. In the 'Connection string' field you will have to pass the *remembered* `Connection String-Primary Key` of the Event Hub namespace connection string.
 A green sign will be shown if the name is correct

     ![alt tag](img/azure-function-app-connectionstring.png)